danielsaidi/website_danielsaidi/_posts/2019/2019-01-29-async-operations-bitesized.md

 }
 ```

-This coordinator triggers all operations and waits for all to complete, then call the completion with an unordered list of optional errors.

-Using this coordinator is as simple as this:
+Using this coordinator is very easy:

 ```swift
 class MyOperation: Operation {